AdaWaifus/NFT-Generator/README.md

   assets: {
     outputPath: string; // output path of image files
     inputPath: string; // path of the directory which holds the folder with the input images
-    order: string[]; // the layering order of the input images. e.g.: ["Background", "Skin", "Mouth"] outputSize?: Size; // output size of the nft image (Default: original size) fileExtensions?: string[]; // array of supported input image extensions (Default: ['png', 'jpg', 'jpeg']) restrictions?: Record<string, RestrictionItem[]>; // restrictions which apply for each image
+    order: string[]; // the layering order of the input images. e.g.: ["Background", "Skin", "Mouth"] (not case sensitive) outputSize?: Size; // output size of the nft image (Default: original size) fileExtensions?: string[]; // array of supported input image extensions (Default: ['png', 'jpg', 'jpeg']) restrictions?: Record<string, RestrictionItem[]>; // restrictions which apply for each image